djagerif/comfort2mqtt/DOCS.md

 **DC 12V Output Voltage Levels:**

-  voltage > 18:       # Critical High
+  voltage > 18:       # Criticaly High Voltage

-  voltage > 17:       # High
+  voltage > 17:       # High Voltage

-  voltage <= 7:       # Crital Low or No Output
+  voltage <= 7:       # Criticaly Low Voltage or No Output

   voltage < 12:       # Low Voltage

 When activating this automation on an ARM mainboard then the following two responses are received from Comfort.
-The first is for Battery/Charge voltage and the second for the 12V DC Output voltage expressed as an 8-bit value.
+The first is for Battery/Charge voltage and the second for the DC 12V Output voltage expressed as an 8-bit value.
 The formulas for voltage calculation, using the examples below, are:

 ```
 Battery/Charge Voltage = 196/255 * 15.5V = 11.91V